Lost Generation: In literature

 The 1926 publication of Hemingway's The Sun Also Rises popularized the term; that novel serves to epitomize the post-war expatriate generation.
 However, Hemingway later wrote to his editor Max Perkins that the "point of the book" was not so much about a generation being lost, but that "the earth abideth forever".
 Hemingway believed the characters in The Sun Also Rises may have been "battered" but were not lost.

 Consistent with this ambivalence, Hemingway employs "Lost Generation" as one of two contrasting epigraphs for his novel.
 In A Moveable Feast, Hemingway writes, "I tried to balance Miss Stein's quotation from the garage owner with one from Ecclesiastes."
 A few lines later, recalling the risks and losses of the war, he adds: "I thought of Miss Stein and Sherwood Anderson and egotism and mental laziness versus discipline and I thought 'who is calling who a lost generation?'"

-Very different due to the historical and cultural climate of his country was Boris Pasternak, whose novel Doctor Zhivago well relates the political realities and personal effects (typically great tragedy) of the Russian Revolution, Russian Civil War, and the effects of Stalinist rule.

 Themes

 The writings of the Lost Generation literary figures often pertained to the writers' experiences in World War I and the years following it.
 It is said that the work of these writers was autobiographical based on their use of mythologized versions of their lives.
 One of the themes that commonly appear in the authors' works is decadence and the frivolous lifestyle of the wealthy.
 Both Hemingway and F. Scott Fitzgerald touched on this theme throughout the novels The Sun Also Rises and The Great Gatsby.
-Another theme commonly found in the works of these authors was the death of the American dream, which is exhibited throughout many of their novels.
+Another theme commonly found in the works of these authors was the death of the American Dream, which is exhibited throughout many of their novels.
 It is particularly prominent in The Great Gatsby, in which the character Nick Carraway comes to realize the corruption that surrounds him.

 Notable figures

-Notable figures of the Lost Generation include F. Scott Fitzgerald, Gertrude Stein, Ernest Hemingway, T. S. Eliot, Ezra Pound, Jean Rhys Henry Strater, and Sylvia Beach.
+Notable figures of the Lost Generation include F. Scott Fitzgerald, Thomas Wolfe, Gertrude Stein, Ernest Hemingway, Dorothy Parker, T. S. Eliot, Ezra Pound, Jean Rhys, Henry Strater, and Sylvia Beach.